SilviaSaverino/Movie-Critique/README.md

 9) - Test that your server is working locally using the command python manage.py runserver.
 This will start the Django development server on your local machine.

 ### Heroku app creation

+To host your Django app on Heroku, you'll need to perform the following steps:

+1) - Navigate to the Heroku website and create an account using your email address and a password.
+If you already have an account, log in to your account.
+2) - Activate your account by following the authentication email that Heroku sends to your email account.
+3) - Click the "New" button on the top right corner of the Heroku dashboard and select "Create new app" from the dropdown menu.
+4) - Choose a unique name for your application and select the region where you want to deploy your app.
+5) - Click the "Create app" button to create your new app.
+6) - Go to the "Resources" tab on the Heroku dashboard and scroll down to the "Add-ons" section.
+Look for "Heroku Postgres" and add it to your app.
+7) - In the "Settings" tab, scroll down to "Reveal Config Vars".
+You'll see a DATABASE_URL variable with a value.
+Copy the entire value, including postgres://, the username, the password, the host, the port, and the database name.

 ### Enviroment Variables